 As a Linguist user, you will by default be able to edit only your own terms.
 However, you can be allowed by your Project Manager to edit other users' terms as well.

 This feature enables users to open multiple jobs at once and even access multiple accounts at the same time.

 Desktop Editor: Download and open an MXLIFF file.
-If you download and open another MXLIFF file, you will be prompted to login again and the new instance of the Desktop Editor will open.
+If you download and open another MXLIFF file, you will be prompted to log in again and a new instance of the Desktop Editor will open.
 To manage this feature, go to Tools, click Preferences, and select the Misc Tab.